exoplatform/exo-documentation/docs/GettingStarted.rst

        Introduction to what you need to do for the first startup of eXo Platform.

+:ref:`Navigate on the Digital Workplacce <DWHomepage>`

+       Introduction to the navigation on the Digital Workplace, the Digital Workplace widgets, spaces and settings.

-:ref:`Social Intranet Homepage <PLFHomepage>`
+:ref:`Legacy Intranet Homepage <PLFHomepage>`

-       Introduction to the Social Intranet homepage, the Social Intranet applications and how to change your language.
+       Introduction to the Legacy Social Intranet homepage, the Legacy Social Intranet applications and how to change your language.

-:ref:`Signing in/Signing out Social Intranet <Signing-in-and-Signing-out>`
+:ref:`Signing in/Signing out Legacy Social Intranet <Signing-in-and-Signing-out>`

-       How to sign in and sign out Social Intranet.
+       How to sign in and sign out Legacy Social Intranet.

 :ref:`Changing your account settings <Managing-Account>`